ACenTe25/absinthe/README.md

 "tested" today, and even then I will work on its documentation.
 So yeah... this is still a WIP...

+**Warning:** Items using these attributes should not be declared inside of a code block or function.
+Currently, the macros may show errors if this happens, or may not work as expected.
+So these items (trait declarations, impl blocks, struct declarations) should live in the file 'root' level, not inside of other items such as modules (declared within the same file) or functions.

 # Absinthe: Rust abstract factory procedural macros

 ### What is Absinthe?